tidbcloud/kysely/README.md

 ## Configuration

-The TiDB serverless dialect accepts the same configurations as TiDB serverless driver.
+The TiDB Cloud dialect accepts the same configurations as TiDB Cloud serverless driver.
 For example: You can customize the `fetch` in node.js:

 ```ts
 import { Kysely } from 'kysely'